ralfpinheiro/github-issue-explorer/README.md

 # GitHub Issue Viewer

-A ReactJs application that uses GitHub Api to fecth and filter data (issues and pull requests) from repositories
+A ReactJs application that uses GitHub Api to fecth and filter data (issues and pull requests) from existing repositories

 ## Getting Started